dcolombara/apde_story_time/ReadME.md

 When you are done, be sure to close the file.

 ## Explore the branches
 1) Git allows you to have multiple branches.
 One basic workflow that shows the utility would be maintaining a functional **production** branch that always runs while working on a **development** branch to create version 2.0.
-Branches are also often used to create small stand alone functions with these branches often called **feature** branches.
+In this workflow, **feature** branches are then used to create small stand alone functions that will eventually be merged back onto the development branch.
      * For this tutorial, we will only have a **master** branch and a **danny** branch.
      * Note that the branch names are up to the creator and so they could be anything he or she wants.
 2) Check for available branches and identify the branch that you are on by typing `<git branch>`.
-     * The branch that you are currently on will be makred with an asterisk (*).
+     * The branch that you are currently on will be marked with an asterisk (*).
 3) Practice switching back and forth between the **master** and **danny** branches by typing `<git checkout master>` and `git checkout danny>`.
      * View the `apde_story_time_example.txt` while you are in a given branch.
 Then close the file and view it while you are in another branch.
 How are they different?
 4) When you're finished exploring the branches, ensure you are on the **master** branch.

 ## Edit the the example
 1) Open `apde_story_time_example.txt`
 2) Select one paragraph to edit and be sure to coordinate.
-If two people edit the same paragraph, we may end up with [merge conflicts](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line), which is never fun.
+If two people edit the same paragraph, we may end up with [merge conflicts](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line).
+A merge conflict occurs when Git finds changes to the same line(s) of code and cannot decide which one to select.
+They are never fun.
 3) Fix the typos in your paragraph.
 4) Save the file.